larsnordstrom/Marlin/README.md

 # Marlin 3D Printer Firmware

 This branch is for Einsy Rambo and should be PNP for the most part.
 It's configured to be use with Prusa MK3/s or DIY MK3 with self sourced parts.
+This is the exact config used on my personal main 3d printer.

 ### Features enable (Some of them...)
-* UBL
+* UBL.
-* Spreadcycle/stealthchop
+* Spreadcycle/stealthchop.
-* Sensorless Homing
+* Sensorless Homing.
-* S-curve
+* S-curve.
-* L_Advanced
+* L_Advanced.
-* Adaptive Stepsmoothing
+* Adaptive Stepsmoothing.
-* Junction Deviation
+* Junction Deviation.

 ### Hardware
 * Stock Mk52 bed.